Dry deck shelter: United States Navy

 The two SEAL delivery vehicle teams report to Naval Special Warfare Group 3.

-There are currently six portable dry deck shelters in use by the USN, the first one built by Electric Boat.
+There are currently six portable dry deck shelters in use by the US Navy, the first one built by Electric Boat.
 The first, designated DDS-01S ("S" for starboard opening outer door), was completed in 1982.
-The remaining five, DDS-02P ("P" for port opening), -03P, -04S, -05S, and -06P, were built between 1987 and 1991 and were built by Newport News Shipbuilding.
+The remaining five, DDS-02P ("P" for port opening), -03P, -04S, -05S, and -06P, were built between 1987 by Newport News Shipbuilding.
 The shelters are maintained by a combined effort of Navy divers stationed on the teams and workers of the maintenance company Oceaneering International.
 They have expected useful lives of about 40 years each.